 Transfer to the MA Economics Program is possible only if both Program Directors approve.
-Scholarships are generally not transferable; this is possible only in exceptional cases and subject to approval by the Head of Department.
-Furthermore, transfer is possible only during the pre-session (if all permissions above are granted).
+Financial Aid is generally not transferable; this is possible only in exceptional cases and subject to approval by the Head of the Department.
+Furthermore, the transfer is possible only during the pre-session (if all permissions above are granted).